 Pour the ricotta cream on top of the firmed crust and crumble the remaining dough on top of the cream.
 If you like, you can decorate the sides of the cake, again using the tips of a fork.
 Bake at 365 F. (180 C.) for about 40-45 minutes.
 It will be done when the crust gets golden and the ricotta cream changes color.

 LEARNT IT, MADE IT, LOVED IT!

-share it, like it, leave a comment, and subscribe to receive a new recipe each week for free,
+share it, like it, leave a comment, subscribe to receive every week one new recipe for free,

 and help support my blog!